 - Use breast shells or nipple protector over tender nipples to stop clothes rubbing and allow air to circulate.

-- Using anything on your nipples that is drying or may damage your nipple skin (eg soap, shampoo, rough towels).
+- Using anything on your nipples that is drying or may damage your nipple skin (eg shampoo, rough towels).

 - Wearing poorly-fitted bras and plastic-backed nursing pads.

 - Using breast pumps that have strong suction and hurt your nipples.

 Contact your medical adviser, a lactation consultant, child health nurse or an ABA breastfeeding counsellor for further help.

 There can be a few causes of sore or cracked nipples.
 Please contact one of our trained breastfeeding counsellors by phone.
 Members can also contact a breastfeeding counsellor via email.
 They can help you work out what the cause may be.
 Working out the cause is important, as this helps to find the right solution in your case.

 In most cases, sore or cracked nipples are the result of incorrect positioning or attachment.

 Sometimes the crack in the nipple skin can be seen on the nipple itself or where the nipple joins the areola, or the crack can be very fine and hard to see.
 Breastfeeding with a cracked nipple is often painful and cracked nipples may bleed during breastfeeds.

 Please note: Although bleeding looks scary and blood may sometimes show up in your baby’s bowel motions or vomit, it is not harmful to your baby.
 It is quite safe for her to keep breastfeeding.